 Firstly, we said it before and we’ll say it again: Mobile recruitment is an essential tool to attract the best talent.
 These are the key facts:

-89% of job seekers view their mobile device as an important tool.
+89% of job seekers view their mobile devices as an important tool.
 Only 10% of Southeast Asia’s largest companies have fully optimized their career sites for mobile – not to mention the use of more advanced recruiting apps.

 Only 10% of the largest companies in Southeast Asia have begun to implement social media in their recruiting strategies.
 This number stands in stark contrast with the 79% of candidates who say they use social media for their job search.